FreddieDev/TweetMirror/README.md

 1. Click [here](../../archive/master.zip) to download the app
 2. Unzip the file
 3. Run `install.bat`
+4. Fill in all the prompted fields
+	- If you've made mistakes, right click the tray icon and select "Change Settings" to reconfigure
 4. You can now delete the downloaded files to cleanup